-Summary White vinegar is acidic and can be used to help stabilize egg whites.
+As white vinegar is acidic, you can use it to help stabilize egg whites.
 You can substitute cream of tartar with an equal amount of white vinegar.

 If your recipe contains both baking soda and cream of tartar, you can easily substitute with baking powder instead.

 You can use 1.5 teaspoons (6 grams) of baking powder to replace 1 teaspoon (3.5 grams) of cream of tartar.

 This substitution is ideal because it can be used in any recipe without modifying the taste or texture of the final product.